Overview

 Traditional Iranian folk medicine uses Lavender extract to help treat inflammation.

-Learn more about Lavandula Angustifolia Flower ExtractSalix Alba Bark Extract comes from the white willow tree, which is native to Europe and Central Asia.
+Learn more about Lavandula Angustifolia Flower ExtractSalix Alba Bark Extract comes from the bark of the white willow tree.
+The official CosIng listing states this ingredient to have astringent, skin conditioning, soothing, and tonic properties.

 Learn more about Salix Alba Bark ExtractPhenoxyethanol is a preservative that has germicide, antimicrobial, and aromatic properties.
 Studies show that phenoxyethanol can prevent microbial growth.
 By itself, it has a scent that is similar to that of a rose.